 If you fall seriously behind on making mortgage payments, your lender will likely attempt to foreclose your home.
 While this can be frightening, relief options are available, even if you cannot immediately afford to bring your mortgage current.
 Filing for bankruptcy allows you to stop a pending foreclosure through the automatic stay.
 This court order halts all collection actions, including foreclosure.

 Our West Los Angeles foreclosure lawyers can help you use bankruptcy to save your home.
 We are compassionate to the stress and uncertainty you are experiencing and are committed to providing you with the compassionate support and guidance you need in this difficult moment.
-Our team at the Ghanooni Law Firm has handled thousands of cases and is extensively familiar with a wide variety of foreclosure avoidance strategies.
+Our foreclosure law firm has handled thousands of cases and is extensively familiar with a wide variety of foreclosure avoidance strategies.
 We will work closely with you to understand your specific circumstances and develop a strategy for getting your life back on track.

 “Eliza is not only super knowledgeable on all legal issues, but she is also very good at negotiating with creditors to settling any outstanding debts.”